 Karate Classes In Clerkenwell

-Trying to find a karate coach or karate lessons in Clerkenwell ?
+Wanting a karate teacher or karate instructional classes in Clerkenwell ?

-Karate may perhaps be defined as a weapon-less method of self defence.
-It comprises powerful offensive and defensive techniques using all parts of the body to their highest possible advantage.
-It is an empty handed martial art that’s made to defend against armed opponents.
+Karate may perhaps be defined as a weapon-less means of self defence.
+It is made up of powerful offensive and defensive techniques applying every part of the body to their maximum advantage.
+Regarded as empty handed martial art which has been designed to fend off armed opponents.

 Karate Classes In Clerkenwell